 • Tabs, cookies, and much more

-If you’re prompted to quit any open browsers, make sure your work is saved, then press Quit.
-Select the browser and hit Remove to clear all browsing data.
-Repeat for other browsers you use.
+3. If you’re prompted to quit any open browsers, make sure your work is saved, then click Quit.

-CleanMyMac X can also help you clear the Recent Items list in the Finder, delete the list of wifi networks that your Mac has stored, and even revoke application permissions for things like access to your startup disk, camera, or microphone, or linking to data in built-in apps like Calendar and Contacts.
-You’ll find the options in the Privacy section.
+CleanMyMac can also help you clear the Recent Items list in the Finder, revoke application permissions for things like access to your startup disk, camera, or microphone, or even remove malware that may have sneaked onto your Mac.
+You’ll find the options in the Protection section.

 Apple won’t let you remove FaceTime entirely from your Mac.
 However, you can delete the list of recent calls.
 And that will remove it from all the devices your Mac syncs.
-If your reason for deleting recent calls is to maintain privacy, CleanMyMac X can help by making it easy to remove other traces of activity on your Mac, like browser history and cache files.
+If your reason for deleting recent calls is to maintain privacy, CleanMyMac can help by making it easy to remove other traces of activity on your Mac, like browser history and cache files.